guilhermerodriguess/project-docker-todo-list/README.md

-# Project One For All
+# Project Docker ToDo List

-The One For All Project is a full-stack task management application built to run entirely on Docker.
+The Docker ToDo List Project is a full-stack task management application built to run entirely on Docker.
 It uses the advanced concepts of containers and orchestration to connect and manage the front-end and back-end components of the application, as well as a test application that validates the communication between the parts.

 ## Installation